-Berber people are indigenous to North Africa occupying regions stretching from the Atlantic Ocean to the Mediterranean Sea.
-They speak the Berber language belonging to the Afroasiatic family.
-There are about 25-30 million Berber speakers in North Africa today with the majority found in Libya, Algeria, and Morocco.
-The majority of the population in North Africa is also believed to be Berber in origin.
+Berber people are an ethnic group indigenous to North Africa, occupying regions stretching from the Atlantic Ocean to the Mediterranean Sea.
+They speak the Berber languages which belong to the Afro-Asiatic language family.
+There are about 14 million Berber speakers in North Africa today with the majority found in Libya, Algeria, and Morocco.
+The majority of the population in North Africa is believed to be either Berber in origin or sharing a common ancestry with the Berbers.
 Berbers are not entirely a homogeneous ethnicity but include a wide range of societies.
 Berber language, heritage, and history are considered the major unifying factors of the Berber people.

 History And Origin Of The Berber People

 The majority of the Berber people live in Morocco accounting for at least 35% of the population and in Algeria where they form at least 15% of the population.
 A sizable number of Berbers are also found in Libya and Tunisia.
-The majority of the North African Arabs also have a Berber ancestry.
+The majority of the North African Arabs also have Berber ancestry.
 Outside of North Africa, there are about 2.5 million Tuaregs in Mali, Niger, and Burkina Faso.
 Tuaregs are traditionally nomadic Berbers inhabiting the vast Sahara Desert.
-Berbers are stereotyped in Europe as nomads.
-However, the majority of Berbers are mainly farmers occupying the mountains closer to the Mediterranean coast.
-Some of the noble Berbers include Zinedine Zidane, Augustine of Hippo, and Ziri ibn Manada, the founder of Zarid Dynasty
+Berbers are stereotyped in Europe as being nomads.
+However, the majority of Berbers are mainly farmers occupying the mountains close to the Mediterranean coast.
+Some notable Berbers include Zinedine Zidane, Augustine of Hippo, and Ziri ibn Manada, the founder of the Zirid Dynasty.

 Culture And Religion

-Culturally, Berber men take care of livestock migrating with seasons seeking for water and grass while women take care of the family.
+Culturally, Berber men take care of migrating livestock with the seasons, seeking water and grass for the animals while women take care of the family.
 Their social structure is tribal with a leader appointed to lead the tribe.
 Most of the tribe leaders are men, though many women like Tin Hinan and Tazoughert are known to have governed their tribes.
-Most of the Berbers are Sunni Muslims but majority incorporate traditional practices in their worship.
-Traditional practices tend to dominate rural areas where Berbers outnumber the Arabs.
+Most of the Berbers are Sunni Muslims but the majority incorporate traditional practices in their worship.
+Traditional practices tend to dominate rural areas where Berbers outnumber Arabs.
 Before conversion to Islam, some Berbers had converted to Christianity while others practiced polytheism.